-Resettable Audit - This is the same summary audit that can be viewed or printed at the GXP.
+Resettable Audit ó This is the same summary audit that can be viewed or printed at the GXP.
 If the report is cleared at the GXP then the report that you receive will be cleared.

-Perpetual Audit - This is the same summary audit that can be viewed or printed at the GXP.
+Perpetual Audit ó This is the same summary audit that can be viewed or printed at the GXP.
 This can only be cleared at the factory.
-Eventually amounts will rollover at 10,000 and values will rollover at \$100,000.
+Eventually the numbers will rollover at 10,000.
 You will have to do the math accordingly.

-Promotion Audit - This is the same as the Summary Promotional Audit at the GXP.
+Promotion Audit ó This is the same as the Summary Promotional Audit at the GXP.